Powers of Attorney

 LPAs safeguard your future and your business.
 There are two types of LPAs: one handles Property and Financial Affairs, while the other addresses Health and Welfare issues.

-This LPA allows your attorneys to make decisions about your property and finances when you cannot do so.
-They can manage your bank accounts, make investment decisions, handle property matters, and decide how to spend your money.
+This LPA allows your attorneys to make decisions about your property and financial affairs.
+They can manage your bank accounts, make investment decisions and handle property matters.

-This LPA gives your attorneys authority to make decisions about your health and welfare when you cannot do so for yourself.
-This can include decisions about where you live, who you see, the type of care you receive and extends to decisions about life-sustaining treatment.
+This LPA gives your attorneys authority to make decisions about your health and welfare.
+This can include decisions about where you live, who you see, the type of care you receive and can extend to decisions about life-sustaining treatment.

 Appointing Attorneys